5 Phases of a Project Life Cycle

 By breaking the project workflow into smaller pieces you make it more manageable and easier to take account of all the details.
 Each stakeholder knows their role and is able to follow when and how they should complete their tasks.

-In a nutshell, the Project Execution Stage is where all the work gets done.
+In a nutshell, the Project Execution Phase is where all the work gets done.

 The project manager often undertakes quality evaluation activities at this stage, doing this either formally or informally.
 And drawing on the estimation results, they should perform: